aaronmams/jekyll-now/_posts/2017-02-17-Automating census data pulls with R.md

 2. The R package *RJSONIO*.

 A quick word on item 2: there is an R package called *acs* or something like that which is designed to work with data from the Census Bureau's American Communities Survey.
 Try it out if you want.
 I monkeyed with it but found it was overkill.
-The *fromJSON()* in the *RJSONIO* library is pretty much all I need...or want for that matter
+The *fromJSON()* function in the *RJSONIO* library is pretty much all I need...or want for that matter

 ## An Example

-The sample API call on the [Census Bureau's Developers](http://www.census.gov/data/developers/data-sets/acs-1year.html) page to get population by state from the 1 year estimates of the 2015 American Communities Survey is api.census.gov/data/2015/acs1?get=NAME,B01001_001E&for=state:*&key=...
+The sample API call on the [Census Bureau's Developers](http://www.census.gov/data/developers/data-sets/acs-1year.html) page to get population by state from the 1 year estimates of the 2015 American Communities Survey is:

+api.census.gov/data/2015/acs1?get=NAME,B01001_001E&for=state:*&key=...

 In the code below I pass this API call to the Census Bureau, use the *fromJSON()* function to collect the JSON results in an R list, and clean up the list